Duanyll/torch-devcontainer/README.md

 A modern project template for PyTorch CUDA projects, designed to streamline the setup and management of development environments.
 Benefits include:

 - **Consistent Development Environment**: Use `uv` and Docker to ensure reproducible environments across different platforms (Linux, Windows, WSL).
-- **Easy Container Management**: Use `container.sh` to build and run Docker containers with a consistent setup, faster than standard Dev Containers.
 - **Visual Studio Code Integration**: Seamlessly integrate with Visual Studio Code for environment creation, intellisense, and debugging.
 - **User-Permission Mounting and Caching**: Match user permissions with the host system, and cache Python packages to save bandwidth and speed up builds.